 The Pink Open Market provides brokers a platform for transparent trading and best execution in any security.
 There are no financial standards or disclosure requirements.
 A wide spectrum of companies are traded on this market, including foreign companies that limit their disclosure in the U.S., penny stocks and shells, as well as distressed, delinquent, and dark companies not willing or able to provide information to investors.OTC Markets Group

 Each tier also has its own fee schedule due to OTC Markets Group.
-These can range from $5,500 to as high as $23,000 per year depending on the tier.
+Depending on the tier, these can range from $5,500 to as high as $23,000 per year.

 Pros & Cons Of OTC Penny Stocks

-Due to the higher risk with OTC penny stocks, many brokers have placed certain restrictions and even additional fees to clients in order to trade them.
-As I said above, Robinhood and Webull are two of the platforms with limited or no access to these.
-Also, when you’re talking about OTC penny stocks VS Nasdaq/NYSE penny stocks, liquidity is also a factor.
+Due to the higher risk included in OTC-listed penny stocks, many brokers have placed certain restrictions and even additional fees for clients to trade them.
+As I said above, Robinhood and Webull are two platforms with limited or no access to these.
+Also, when talking about OTC penny stocks VS Nasdaq/NYSE penny stocks, liquidity is also a factor.
 Here are a few pros & cons between the two sets of penny stocks.

 OTC Penny Stocks: Pros

-The pros include things like access to companies not otherwise accessible on other exchanges.
-Some of the examples I gave above, are just a few of the many international companies that are only accessible via the OTC.
-Furthermore, companies that aren’t yet big enough to list on a major exchange have an opportunity to gain access to markets via the OTC first, then uplist later on.
+The pros include access to companies not otherwise accessible on other exchanges.
+Some of the examples I gave above are just a few of the many international companies that are only accessible via the OTC.
+Furthermore, companies that aren’t yet big enough to list on a major exchange can gain access to markets via the OTC first, then uplist later on.
 We’ve seen this exact case for many SPACs this year.
-Special Purpose Acquisition Companies have typically gone public via the OTC, first.
+Special Purpose Acquisition Companies have typically gone public via the OTC first.
 They then find their target acquisition, merge it into the company, then uplist to a major exchange.

 OTC Penny Stocks: Cons

-The downsides however include lack of liquidity, overall.
+The downsides, however, include a lack of liquidity overall.
 Since many brokers and investment firms won’t trade these, we typically see light trading volumes in OTC penny stocks.
-Furthermore, the looser reporting requirements creates a higher risk due to unavailable information that investors should be able to access and otherwise do in the case of Nasdaq/NYSE penny stocks.
+Furthermore, the looser reporting requirements create a higher risk due to unavailable information that investors should be able to access and otherwise do in the case of Nasdaq/NYSE penny stocks.

-While OTC stocks can pose higher risk, not all penny stocks in this part of the market are “bad”.
-In fact, many of the top marijuana stocks right now are only accessible to US traders via the OTC.
-In addition, most of the mushroom stocks are dually listed in foreign markets and on the US OTC.
+While OTC stocks can pose a higher risk, not all penny stocks in this part of the market are “bad.”
+Many of the top marijuana stocks right now are only accessible to US traders via the OTC.
+In addition, many foreign-headquartered companies like those mentioned earlier are dually listed in foreign markets and on the US OTC.
 While the OTC and Pink Sheets are notorious for “fraud” and manipulation – watch The Wolf Of Wall Street for reference – this doesn’t mean that thousands of other companies aren’t worth your time.
 In addition, all penny stocks on the Nasdaq and NYSE aren’t the most active penny stocks either.

-If you hear “OTC” and immediately worry about liquidity, there are plenty of listed penny stocks that don’t trade more than 20,000 shares a day.
+If you hear “OTC” and immediately worry about liquidity, plenty of listed penny stocks don’t trade more than 20,000 shares a day.

-In the end, whichever types of penny stocks you buy, it’s important to do your research.
-Understand the risks involved, look for relevant and recent information, and decide for yourself if the list of penny stocks you’ve got in front of you is worth your money.
+In the end, whichever type of penny stocks you buy, it’s essential to do your research.
+Understand the risks involved, look for relevant and recent information, and decide for yourself if the list of penny stocks you’ve got is worth your money.